brett8883/DJI_Super-Patcher/readme.md

 ***************************************************************************************************************************
 ***************************************************************************************************************************

-**Acknowledgments**
+Donations are welcome and very much appreciated via paypal but not required at paypal.me/brett8883 **Acknowledgments**

 While I brought everything together into a single easy to use project and maintain this repo, Super-Patcher is the culmination of work of many various other projects, contributors, and beta testers.